-Take the image of your memory of “lemon” and move it closer in and then farther away increasing and decreasing the intensity of your memory.
+Take the image of your memory of “lemon” and move it closer in and then farther away, increasing and decreasing the intensity of your memory.
 Do the same with the size of the image if that works better (or the brightness if that yet works better).
 Find the one that works the best.
-It’s like turning the volume on an iPhone up or down.
+It’s like turning the volume on your iPhone up or down.

 Play with moving the image so far away or so small that you lose any sense of lemon.
 Pay close attention to just how small or dim or far away the image has to be for the memory to completely go away.
 Then move it back in just closer than that until the sense of "lemon" is restored.

 Move the image back and forth until you can detect trace amounts of your recall of “lemon.”

 Practice moving the image and building your sensitivity to “lemon” until you can detect it on the next block; in the next state.
 Push the envelope!